-(b) For early education program students to be included in a district's student count, the district-wide early education program must

-(1) be approved by the department;

-(2) meet the Alaska Early Education Program Standards, dated April 2023, adopted by reference in 4 AAC 60.190, or successfully complete a three-year grant program under 4 AAC 60.200 - 4 AAC 60.205; and

-(3) not receive state or federal funding for the early education program.

-(c) An application for inclusion of district-wide early education program students in a district's student count must be submitted to the department not later than May 15 of the year preceding the school year the students would be counted in.

-(d) A district must receive written approval from the department before the district-wide early education program students may be counted as one-half of a full-time equivalent student in the district's average daily membership count.

-(e) If a district does not receive written approval from the department by September 1 of the year the students would be counted in, the district will not be able to include the students in their average daily membership count.
-The district may apply again for the following year.

-(f) To receive the 0.5 ADM for an enrolled student, a district-wide early education program must

-(1) have a certificated teacher in charge of the program who meets the criteria of

-AS 14.07.165(a)(5)(B); and
+- (b) For early education program students to be included in a district's student count, the district-wide early education program must - (1) be approved by the department; - (2) meet the quality early education standards adopted by reference in 4 AAC 60.190 or successfully complete a three-year grant program under 4 AAC 60.200 4 AAC 60.205; and - (3) not receive state or federal funding for the early education program. - (c) An application for inclusion of district-wide early education program students in a district's student count must be submitted to the department not later than May 15 of the year preceding the school year the students would be counted in. - (d) A district must receive written approval from the department before the district's early education program students may be counted as one-half of a full-time equivalent student in the district's average daily membership count. - (e) If a district does not receive written approval from the department by the start of the 20-school day count period of the year the students would be counted in, the district will not be able to include the students in their average daily membership count.
+The district may apply again for the following year. - (f) To receive the 0.5 ADM for an enrolled student, a district-wide early education program must - (1) have a certificated teacher in charge of the program who meets the criteria of AS 14.07.165(a)(5)(B); and

-(2) meet the criteria of 4 AAC 60.190(a).

-(g) If a school district partners with a local or tribal Head Start program and the program is operated by the local or tribal Head Start, then the district is not eligible to apply to the department for inclusion in the district's student count.

-(h) If a school district partners with a local or tribal Head Start program and the program is operated by the district, then the district may be eligible to apply to the department for inclusion in the district's student count.

-(i) The department's approval to include district-wide early education program students as 0.5 ADM is valid for a three-year period.
+- (2) meet the criteria of 4 AAC 60.190(a). - (g) If a school district partners with a local or tribal Head Start program and is operated by the local or tribal head start, then the district is not eligible to apply to the department for inclusion in the district's student count. - (h) If a school district partners with a local or tribal head start and the program is operated by the district, then the district may be eligible to apply to the department for inclusion in the district's student count. - (i) The department's approval to include district-wide early education program students as 0.5 ADM is valid for a three-year period.
 After expiration of the three-year period, a district must re-apply in accordance with this section.
-(Eff. //; Register ) Authority: AS 14.03.410 AS 14.07.020 AS 14.07.060 AS 14.17.500
+(Eff. //; Register )